arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/Applications/dock/README.md

 Details of any changes to the Spack recipe used.

-We add jemalloc as the optimization, and the corresponding variant to control the switch of it.
-We also add the support for arm and nvhpc compilers.
+We replace the original memory malloc library with jemalloc, so we add dependency `jemalloc` to its spack package file.
+We also add the corresponding variant to make this optimization as a choice.
+Since this application doesn't suppport arm/nvhpc compilers, we add such options in its spack package, and attach the compilation files with this report.

 Git commit hash of checkout for pacakage: